Wrongfully convicted man free after 32 years

 Paying a heavy price

 Wilson had maintained his innocence since the day he was arrested for the stabbing death of a 21-year-old man in 1984.
-The man was sleeping in his truck when he was stabbed to death.
+The man was sleeping in his truck when he was fatally stabbed.
 His girlfriend Saladena Bishop was also in the truck.
 Wilson's attorneys said the prosecution withheld key pieces of evidence concerning the main witness.

-According to the innocence project Bishop picked Wilson out in a line up, only after a police officer pointed to Wilson's photo asking 'What about him'.
+According to the innocence project, Bishop picked Wilson out in a line up only after a police officer pointed to Wilson's photo asking: 'What about him?'
 Before Wilson's trial, police had deemed Bishop an unreliable witness because she had once filed a false police report accusing someone of kidnapping and attempted rape.
 Then there was Bishop's friend, who had revealed to the trial prosecutor that Bishop had stabbed her boyfriend in the past and was likely the killer.
-The innocence project says none of that evidence was handed over to Wilson's defense attorney.
+Loyola's innocence project says none of that evidence was handed over to Wilson's defense attorney.

 Wilson has paid a heavy price.
 Half his life has been spent in prison.
 He's missed 32 years of Christmas dinners, graduations, even the birth of his granddaughter, but he says he is not bitter.